grahamedwards/ImpactChron.jl/README.md

 The full Documentation for ImpactChron.jl is available at https://grahamedwards.github.io/ImpactChron.jl/dev.

 ## Example
-An example notebook to show how to use the major features of the package will be available soon!
+I am preparing an example notebook in `example.ipynb` to show how to use the main features of the package.
+I will be annotating it soon!